inahpatrizia/course-dbt/Week3_Assignment.md

 ## Part 1.
-Create new models to answer the first two questions
+Create new models to answer the first two questions (answer questions in README file)

 **Q: What is our overall conversion rate?**
   A: 62%